 We think it is a good idea to plant them in massed groups, or clumps for best effect.
-The flowers are good for picking and can even be dried, or used to jazz up salads.
+The flowers are good for picking and can even be dried in arrangements.
+If vases aren’t your thing, you can use the flowers to jazz up a salad.

 You can grow Allium ‘Bridal Mist’ in borders, beds, rockeries and pots.
 Common names include Naples Garlic, Bride’s Garlic, White Allium and Ornamental Onion.